Mesquite-Mocap/about.mesquite.cc/README.md

 Once the server is running, you can start transmitting data from your IMUs to the **/hub** route of the WebSocket server.

 ### **Step 4: View the 3D Scene**
 The static files with the Three.js scene listen to the /web_client route.
 As the server receives a message, it processes it, converts it into quaternion, and does the axis rotation.
-Then, it checks if the particular bone has any dependencies, offsets the dependency, and then maps it to the Three.js human skeleton.
+Then, it checks if the particular bone has any dependencies, offsets the dependency, and then maps it to the Three.js human model.

 You can view the 3D scene by opening **http://localhost:3000**.